vallentin/SimpleBMP/README.md

 But basically there are two general ways of using SimpleBMP.

+*The following example, is for loading an image, applying the [grayscale effect](http://en.wikipedia.org/wiki/Grayscale) to the loaded image and then save it again!*

 The first way is, where you store and maintain the `width, height` and `pixels`.

 ```cpp